 “As you become skilled in a task, its demand for energy diminishes.
 Studies of the brain have shown that the pattern of activity associated with an action changes as skill increases, with fewer brain regions involved.
 Talent has similar effect.
 Highly intelligent individuals also need less effort to solve the same problems.”

-As you practise racing the car at its limit, specific things that require your System 2 to engage, such as finding the braking point, become a second habit, thus moving into the intuitive System 1.
+Skills can be learned in environments that are consistent, predictable and give quick feedback.
+Racing a car on a closed race track is just that.
+So as you practise racing the car at its limit, specific things that require your System 2 to engage, such as finding the braking point, become a second habit, thus moving into the intuitive System 1.
 They then less energy consuming.
 This allows more mental capacity for other tasks and taking in more detail.

 Ever heard stories of how Michael Schumacher could still discuss strategies during the races?
 Or how Fernando Alonso often has a good idea of where his rivals are compared to him?
 Having this extra mental capacity increases all aspects of racing; consistency, mental endurance, the ability to cope with changes.